-This link has an excellent chart at the bottom of the page showing both tonic and atonic object pronouns.
-All you need to know is that the pronouns preceded by "para" or prepositions like "a, de, com" (not shown) are more strongly stressed (tonic) and are placed after the verb.
+See the chart at the bottom of the page showing both tonic and atonic object pronouns.
+The pronouns preceded by "para" or prepositions like "a, de, com" (not shown) are strongly stressed (tonic) and placed after the verb.

-There is an important difference between BrP e EP regarding the placement of atonic (unstressed) pronouns.
+There is an important difference between BrP e EP regarding the placement of unstressed pronouns.
 In EP, you will find "nos" (with a hyphen) and other unstressed pronouns after the verb.
-Exs:
+Ex:

 • Ele ajudou-nos a cortar a grama ontem.

-Both are valid translations and represent normative Portuguese.
-You probably won't hear many Brazilians use either of these.
-I recently read an article that referenced the disappearing use of the 3rd person object pronoun in spoken BrP.
-Nowadays, (1) it is omitted entirely (and understood by context), (2) the [incorrect] subject pronoun is used or (3) a noun is used in its place.
+I read an article about the disappearing use of the 3rd person object pronoun in spoken BrP.
+Nowadays, (1) it is omitted entirely (and understood by context), or (2) the [incorrect] subject pronoun is used or (3) a noun is used in its place.
 Ex:

-• Eu pedi para você levar [eles] para o escritório.
+• Pedi para você levar [eles] para o escritório.

-• Eu pedi para você levar os documentos para o escritório.
+• Pedi para você levar os documentos para o escritório.